-A genda No 65-23 Name of meeting Trust Board Date 7 December 2023 Name of paper People and Culture - Executive Summary to the Board d Strategic Goal Focus on People and Culture Lead Director Ali Mohammed, Executive Director of HR and OD Author Ali Mohammed, Executive Director of HR and OD Executive Summary Risk Overview The previous combined risk of retention, culture and le into two risks with one now specifically focusing on ref confirmed as Culture and Leadership (risk 348).
-The F been relabelled as Workforce Plan. tention and the other now The IQR is reflective of the current risks (except for inckey metrics set out in the Overview. dustrial act ion) through the Industrial action has been paused by most unions now be a major risk in the short term.
-Accordingly, the Trus Management Group has now been stood down until fu st Industria l Action Workforce Plan The SPC charts within the IQR now show both 'volum recruitment.
-The former are to fill spaces on both con operations planned courses, whilst the latter are to fill positions that arise throughout the year. ntact centre and field 371 WTE in staff will be recruited by end of 23/24 with 139 NQPs 87 International Paramedics 110 ECSWs n the follow ing breakdown. • 35 AAPs A Quality Improvement project to improve Time to Hire commenced in May 2023 and an update on the work in The People and Culture Strategy makes a commitment onboarding to achieve the 60 days target for ad hoc renumber of priority areas identified for people and culture. ecruitment as one of a Retention Staff retention remains a high concern.
-The NHS has Term Workforce Plan and, in common with other NH the most immediate section which we are focusing on influenceable area locally.
-A Retention Plan is the su dS providers s, retention is he most for Board approval at this meeting.
+Agenda No 65-23 Name of meeting Trust Board Date 7 December 2023 Name of paper People and Culture - Executive Summary to the Board Strategic Goal Focus on People and Culture Lead Director Ali Mohammed, Executive Director of HR and OD Author Ali Mohammed, Executive Director of HR and OD Executive Risk Overview Summary The previous combined risk of retention, culture and leadership has been split into two risks with one now specifically focusing on retention and the other now confirmed as Culture and Leadership (risk 348).
+The Recruitment risk has now been relabelled as Workforce Plan.
+The IQR is reflective of the current risks (except for industrial action) through the key metrics set out in the Overview.
+Industrial action has been paused by most unions now and is not anticipated to be a major risk in the short term.
+Accordingly, the Trust Industrial Action Management Group has now been stood down until further notice.
+Workforce Plan The SPC charts within the IQR now show both 'volume' or cohort and 'ad hoc' recruitment.
+The former are to fill spaces on both contact centre and field operations planned courses, whilst the latter are to fill vacancies in other positions that arise throughout the year.
+371 WTE in staff will be recruited by end of 23/24 with the following breakdown.
+139 NQPs 87 International Paramedics 110 ECSWs 35 AAPs A Quality Improvement project to improve Time to Hire (TTH) and onboarding commenced in May 2023 and an update on the work is provided in the IQR.
+The People and Culture Strategy makes a commitment to reduce TTH and onboarding to achieve the 60 days target for ad hoc recruitment as one of a number of priority areas identified for people and cultural change.
+Retention Staff retention remains a high concern.
+The NHS has launched a new Long-Term Workforce Plan and, in common with other NHS providers, retention is the most immediate section which we are focusing on as this is the most influenceable area locally.
+A Retention Plan is the subject of a separate paper for Board approval at this meeting.
 This has been the subject of extensive engagement already and received EMB approval on 22 November 2023.